-- UV fluorescent powder, gel or lotion, which is sold under brand names such as "Glo Germ" or "GlitterBug" for the purpose of food safety education. - UV light - Dark room or viewing box (see instructional diagram on page 5) - Handwashing sink or portable handwashing station - Soap - Hand sanitizer - Printed or digital Handwashing Playlist (found on page 6)
+- UV fluorescent powder This is sold under brand names such as "Glo Germ" or "GlitterBug" for the purpose of food safety education.
+It is also available in gel and lotion forms. - UV light Dark room or viewing box (see instructional diagram) - Handwashing sink or portable handwashing station - Soap - Hand sanitizer - Printed or electronic Handwashing Playlist (found on the next page)